 Around early November in the year 79 CE, the town of Pompeii was buried in volcanic ash from the fires of Mount Vesuvius.
 The event happened so fast that people were entombed almost where they stood.
 Their bodies encased in ash and their city preserved almost perfectly for the next 1700 years.

 The slot machine Pompeii takes you back to the city that stood just before Vesuvius blew its top.
-The game comes with with Roman characters, Latin inscriptions and a backdrop of lava and smoke.
+The game from Aristocrat comes with with Roman characters, Latin inscriptions and a backdrop of lava and smoke.

 The graphics are alright.
 They are not flashy or impressive, but the animations are smooth and the images crisp and clear.